cloudmesh-community/sp20-516-237/datacenter.md

 # Datacenter

+do not delete these comments:

 * :+1: VERY GOOD USAGE OF BIBTEX!!!!, please use hid-label, so there is no overlap with others.
 * :o2: please learn markdown, e.g. empty lines are mandatory for us!!!! special training required
 * :o2: no : in headlines
+* :o2: datacenter.bib is wrong formatted use emacs or jabref

 ## E.Datacenter.2.b